nup002/Threaded-VideoCapture/README.md

 with ThreadedVideoCapture(0) as tvc:  # Open webcam stream
     while True:
         ret, frame = tvc.read()
+        if ret:  # ret is True if a frame was obtained with tvc.read() cv.imshow('frame', frame)
-        if ret is None:  # ret is only None if tvc has stopped. print("End of stream.")
+        if ret is None:  # ret is None if tvc has stopped. print("End of stream.")
             break
-        cv.imshow('frame', frame)
         if cv.waitKey(1) == ord('q'):
             break
 ```